Abhijeetsingh610/Codemate/README.md

 - Make sure Ollama is running locally at http://localhost:11434
 - Check that the requested model is available in your Ollama installation

-### API Key Issues
-- Verify that your Google API key is correctly set up
-- Check your API quota limits if you receive API error responses

 ## Examples